Leonardo-Boss/suckless-site/dwm.suckless.org/patches/dwmfifo.md

 more than a single command.
 You may experiment with the actual sleep value.

-Similarly you can modify your `config.h' and add more commands that you may want to execute (like `tabbed-surf' or similar).
+Similarly you can modify your config.h and add more commands that you may want to execute (like tabbed-surf or similar).

 Download
 --------